How to Become a Notary in South Dakota

 Do I need to order a notary stamp in South Dakota?

-- Request that the Secretary of State cancel his or her present notary commission and ask that a new notary commission with a different expiration date be issued.
+• You may request that the South Dakota Secretary of State cancel your present notary commission and ask that a new commission with a different expiration date be issued.
+You will then have to follow the notary public application procedures.

 How much can a South Dakota notary public charge for performing notarial acts?

-South Dakota notary fees are set by statute (SDCL §18-1-9).
+South Dakota notary fees are set by South Dakota Codified Law 18-1-9.
 A South Dakota notary public may charge and receive a fee not to exceed ten dollars ($10) for each instrument notarized.
-However, no notary public may charge a fee for notarizing a request for an absentee ballot.
+However, a notary public may not charge a fee for notarizing a request for an absentee ballot.

 Is a notary journal required in South Dakota?